LilManyu (MANYU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LilManyu Historical Price

-According to the latest data gathered on LilManyu live price page, the current price of LilManyu is 0USD.
-The circulating supply of LilManyu(MANYU) is 10.00B MANYU , giving it a market capitalization of $49.67K.
+According to the latest data gathered on LilManyu live price page, the current price of LilManyu is 0.00000455USD.
+The circulating supply of LilManyu(MANYU) is 10.00B MANYU , giving it a market capitalization of $45.42K.

 - 7 Days0.00%$ --$ 0.000034$ 0.000004